-None of these systems can function without antenna positioning systems that accurately angle satellite dishes skyward, and these systems must be autonomous.
-Servo drives are able to help position the satellite dishes while shifting according to feedback from the system.
+These things cannot function without autonomous antenna positioning systems that accurately angle satellite dishes skyward.
+Drives help position the satellite dishes and make precise shifts according to feedback from the system.

 We often take for granted how easy it is to get a camera to focus when taking a picture.
 These days, cameras come equipped with autofocus, which adjusts the distance between the lenses of a camera until you have a perfectly focused image.

-For a function like this to work properly, you need a system that can make the smallest movements and adjust them on the fly depending on the feedback you are getting from the image.
-Servo drives meet that need and can be found in most cameras with autofocus.
+For a function like this to work correctly, you need a system that can make the slightest movements and adjust them on the fly, depending on the feedback from the image.
+Drives meet that need and are in most cameras with autofocus.

 Print technology has come a long way from the printing press.
-Digital print technology has allowed for greater speed and accuracy for even the most complicated jobs.
-3D printing has allowed us to print everything from phone holders to prosthetic limbs.
+Digital print technology enables incredible speed and accuracy for even the most complicated jobs.
+3D printing allows us to print everything from phone holders to prosthetic limbs.

-Both processes (but 3D printing especially) require continual feedback between the computer and the printer itself in order to accurately render the image or object.
-This is another opportunity for servo drives to shine, and they can often be found on the extruder of 3D printers.
+Both processes (but 3D printing especially) require continual feedback between the computer and printer to render the image or object accurately.
+This is another opportunity for drives to shine, and they can often be found on the extruders of 3D printers.

-An explosion is an incredibly powerful force, and because of this, it can grow out of control very quickly with deadly consequences.
-Even so, a surprisingly wide variety of industries utilize explosives regularly, such as:
+An explosion is a mighty force.
+Because of this, it can grow out of control very quickly with deadly consequences.
+Even so, a surprisingly wide variety of industries utilize explosives regularly, including: